SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr2590" target="_blank" href="https://www.popvox.com/bills/us/114/hr2590">H.R.
 2590 (Young Farmer Success Act of 2015)</a>** -
 Adds farming to the list of professions covered by the Public Service Loan Forgiveness Program.

-Status: 11/16/2015 - Referred to House Committee on Education and the Workforce's Subcommitee on Higher Education and Workforce Training.
+Status: 11/16/2015 - Referred to House Committee on Education and the Workforce's Subcommittee on Higher Education and Workforce Training.

 **<a id="hr4102" target="_blank" href="https://www.popvox.com/bills/us/114/hr4102">H.R.
 4102 (Student Loan Relief Act of 2015)</a>** -
-Would allow private banks to get back into the public guarenteed student loan business (outlawed since 2010) under the guise of student loan refinancing.
+Would allow private banks to get back into the public guaranteed student loan business (outlawed since 2010) under the guise of student loan refinancing.

 Status: 11/19/2015 - Referred to House Committee on Ways and Means.